csmth/Springboot-Vaadin-OpenId-Demo/README.md

 - I use VScode but other IDE like Eclipse works perfectly

 # Authentication by OAuth2
 Default Authentication is boring and does nothing.
-The project needs an OIDC provider for OAuth2 client even the development only.
+The project needs an OIDC (OpenID Connect) provider for OAuth2 client even the development only.

 ## Get an OIDC playground
 Any OIDC provider is good but it must allows *callback to localhost*.
 OIDC playground service could be: